LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

     * **Auto rendering format**: Select the type of automatic rendering to use: rich format or plain text format.
 Alternatively, select “No auto rendering.”
 Automatic rendering is discussed farther above.
     * **Link text for content URL**: Enter the label to use for the link to the article's content URL.
 The link will open the URL in a new window.
 This field is not available if you select "Plain text format" or “No auto rendering” for **Auto rendering format**, since it is not applicable in these cases.
 7. Click **Save**.
 8. Configure rules that direct the conversation flow based on the search results; this is described below.
-If you’ve disabled the **Auto rendering format** setting, you’ll also need to add one or more Statement interactions that display the article content.
+If you’ve selected "No auto rendering" for the **Auto rendering format** setting, you’ll also need to add the interactions that display the article content.

 #### Direct the conversation flow based on the result